platuangcs05/Snake1/README.md

 # Features 5: Add Log
 Expected behavior
-  * Adding log, the game will be logged the game date, Snake Time, Snake Score, Snake size in the `SnakeLog.txt` file. main.cpp line 22
+  * Adding log, the game will be logged the game date, Snake Time, Snake Score, Snake size in the `SnakeLog.txt` file.
+    And closing the log file when the game is end. main.cpp line 22
+    Snakelog.cpp line 6

 ## Rubric Description
 # Loops, Functions, I/O